npp2016/PermuteSeminar-2014/Wrap-up team/week6_summary_LRY.Rmd

 ===========================================================
 Part 1: reviewing the dolphin permutation problem with swapping
 ---------------------------------------------------------------
 We first reviewed our code that we were to have preprared for class that involved a functioning permutation script using with the dolphin data from Manly (1995).
-(See Sam's notes, week 5 for details on the problem).
+(See the end of week 5 for details on the problem).
 It seemed that everyone was on the same page in terms of having a working code in terms fo being able to swap the matrices.

 Having a functioning swap and permute algorithm was critical to extend for MCMC chain convergence.
 For this week's summary, I will show what we did using Jon Borelli's code.